Your personal or confidential information is at risk!

 Works with Netflix US

 NordVPN comes up really well in terms of pricing, too.
-You get three price plan options, as follows:
+Currently, with a special deal on the link, you get 4 price plan options:

 1 month plan: $11.95 /month